 Establish a routine that works for you

 This is by far the most important aspect of working from home.
-You’re on your own, there are no rules, and it’s up to you to get the job done.
+You’re on your own, there are no rules and it’s up to you to get the job done.
 An ordered, established routine is your best bet.
 Start at a certain time.
-Get your to-do list down.
+Get your to-do list down on paper.
 Check your email.
 Make your calls.
-Connect with the team.
+Make a coffee.
+Make it happen.
 Work your way through the day systematically and methodically, and your routine will start to feel not just comfortable but constructive.
 Once you get in the groove, your productivity will grow and grow.

 Get away from it all (occasionally)

 Working from home is not the walk in the park that many people think.
 There are good days and bad; days when it can be difficult to find inspiration, especially when you’re surrounded by the same four walls from morning to night.
 If you’re struggling to come up with an idea or a creative solution, don’t be afraid to get away from your desk – go outside, stretch your legs, try a change of air – every now and then.

 A relatively small point, but another important way of ensuring that your office is your office; it’s where your mind is on your work and nothing else.
 Once you start having lunch in front of your computer, it’s only a matter of time before you’re bingeing on episodes of ‘Peep Show’ and watching your precious routine fly out the window.
 Eat in the kitchen; work in the office.